 Call me overly dramatic if you will, but I tend to think of lemons as a superfood.
 Put a little cape on them, they are superheroes in my book.

 I have 2 lemon trees that will take years before fruit shows up but I’m committed!
-Now that I made it clear how much I love lemons, let me introduce you to my personal craving-crushing (for pregnant times) otherwise killer-healthy whole lemon lemonade recipe with honey.
+Now that I made it clear how much I love lemons, let me introduce you to my personal craving-crushing (during the pregnant years) otherwise killer-healthy whole lemon lemonade recipe with honey.

-I have a theory that pregnancy cravings are really just the bodies attempt to tell us they
+I have a theory that pregnancy cravings are really just the body’s attempt to tell us they is some sort of nutrient it is lacking.
+It was during one of these many pregnancy times that I stumbled across using whole fruit in lemonade.

 whole lemon lemonade benefits

 Lemon peel is where all the magic happens.
-The peels are very high in calcium, potassium, vitamin C, and fiber and folate.
+The peels are very high in calcium, potassium, vitamin C, fiber, and folate.
 Folate is the natural form of the synthetic counterpart we are used to hearing about called folic acid.
-However folic acid (the synthetic nutrient) is harder for the body to actually use than the real nature made folate.
+However folic acid (the synthetic nutrient) is harder for the body to actually use than the real nature-made folate.

 However, the peel is never the part we are actually consuming, we have been throwing away all the good stuff all these years!